Skip to content

 Reliever of the Year

-We outlined the Cy Young Award above, and there is another pitcher-specific award.
+We outlined the Cy Young Award above, and there is another pitcher-specific award given to the best relief pitcher each league.

-While the Cy Young isn’t explicitly for starting pitchers, that is generally the case.
+While the Cy Young isn’t explicitly for starting pitchers, that is generally the case as the award has not been given to a reliever since Dennis Eckersley in 1992.

 Lou Gehrig Award

-For the Lou Gehrig Award, it is earned by the player who demonstrates the character of Gehrig, whether it be through helping kids in need or helping teenagers avoid drug addiction.
+The Lou Gehrig Award is earned by the player who demonstrates the character of Gehrig, whether it be through helping kids in need or helping teenagers avoid drug addiction.

 Hank Aaron Award

 Another player-named award comes by way of who has long been thought of as the Home Run King.
 Therefore, it’s no surprise that it is awarded to the best overall offensive performer in the AL and NL.
-Unlike the Silver Slugger awards, there is just one for each league.
+Unlike the Silver Slugger Award where one is granted per position, there is just one Hank Aaron Award for each league.

 Roberto Clemente Award